-The Sponsor and its subgroups may charge a meeting fee to cover the expenses of the Sponsor.
+The Standards Committee may charge a meeting fee to cover the expenses of the Standards Committee.
 The fee shall not be used to restrict participation by any interested parties.
+The Standards Committee shall set the meeting fees in consultation with those planning a particular meeting.

+Everyone who attends a meeting, except those for whom the Standards Committee waives the fee, shall pay the meeting fee.

-6.5 Minutes
+6.4 Minutes

 This clause shall not be modified.

-The minutes shall record the essentials, including the following:
+The minutes shall record the essentials in concise format, including the following:

 Name of group